thinker007/languine/packages/react-email/README.md

 ## What is this?

-This is a lightweight i18n library for React email templates.
+This is a lightweight i18n library for React Email.
 It is built on top of `i18n-js`.

 Automatically included language files are in the `locales` folder.